-Symbol Potential Hazards Precautions CLASS B Flammable & Combustible Material Substance may burn at relatively low temperatures.
+Symbol Potential Hazards Precautions <section-header><section-header><section-header></section-header></section-header></section-header> Substance may burn at relatively low temperatures.
 May cause fire if exposed to heat, sparks, or flames.
 Examples: • Acetone • Alcohol Keep the material away from heat sources and other combustible materials.
 Never smoke when working with or near the material.
 Store the material in a cool, fire-proof area.

 Symbol Potential Hazards Precautions CLASS C Oxidizing Material Has a fire and/or explosion risk in the presence of flammable or combustible material.
 Keep the material away from combustible materials and store in the designated area.
-B May cause fire when it comes into contact with combustible material such as wood or fuels.
+May cause fire when it comes into contact with combustible material such as wood or fuels.
 May also burn eyes and Keep the material away from sources of ignition and never smoke when working near the material. skin upon contact.
 Examples: • Oxygen • Hydrogen peroxide • Sodium Hypochlorite Wear the proper protective equipment, including eye, face and hand protection and protective clothing.

-Symbol Potential Hazards Precautions CLASS D Division 1 ls a potential fatal poisonous substance.
+Symbol Potential Hazards Precautions CLASS D Division 1 Is a potential fatal poisonous substance.
 Handle material with extreme caution.
 May be fatal or cause permanent damage if it is inhaled or swallowed or if it enters the body through skin contact.
-Avoid contact with the skin or eyes by wearing the protective equipment, including eye, face and hand protection and protective Poisonous & Infectious Material May burn eyes or skin upon contact. clothing.
-Causing Immediate & Serious Toxic Effects Examples: Carbon Monoxide Phosphoric Acid Store in the designated area only.
+Avoid contact with the skin or eyes by wearing the protective equipment, including eye, face and hand protection and protective Poisonous & Infectious Material: May burn eyes or skin upon contact. clothing.
+Store in the designated & Serious Toxic Effects Examples: Carbon Monoxide Phosphoric Acid area only.

 Symbol Potential Hazards Precautions CLASS D Division 2 May cause disease or permanent damage as a result of repeated Avoid skin and eye contact by wearing all protective equipment exposures over time.
-May be a skin or eye irritant, or a sensitizer which produces a necessary including eye, face and hand protection and protective clothing.
-Poisonous & Examples: area only.
-Infectious Material: Causing Other Toxic Effects Alcohol Asbestos Nitrous Oxide Epoxy Glues
+May be a skin or eye irritant, or a sensitizer which produces a chemical allergy. necessary including eye, face and hand protection and protective clothing.
+Store in the designated Poisonous & Infectious Material: Causing Other Toxic Effects Examples: • Alcohol • Asbestos • Nitrous Oxide • Epoxy Glues area only.

 Symbol Potential Hazards Precautions CLASS D Division 3 May cause an infectious disease resulting in illness or possible death.
 Take every measure to avoid contamination.
-Examples: ■ Blood ■ Body fluids Handle the material only when fully protected by the proper, designated equipment.
-Poisonous & Infectious Material: Handle the material in designated areas where controls are in place to prevent exposure.
-Biohazardous Infectious Material
+Examples: • Blood • Body fluids Handle the material only when fully protected by the proper, designated equipment.
+Poisonous & Infectious Material: Biohazardous Infectious Material Handle the material in designated areas where controls are in place to prevent exposure.